 Realize that against the 2-3 zone, you will have to work hard to get those inside shots, and you must be patient.

 Take the first good shot that avails itself.
 Sometimes, especially with a shot clock, it's hard to get a good shot.
 Too often I see a pass go in to the high-post/middle area and instead of the player simply turning and shooting the open short shot, he/she passes it back out or forces a bad pass down low.

 Pass fakes and shot fakes are very important fundamentals for opening passing and dribble-penetration lanes.
 Drill this in practice.

-Avoid perimeter "passing around the horn" (diagram 2).
-We used to think that passing quickly back and forth around the perimeter was a good thing, to over-shift the zone.
+Avoid too much perimeter "passing around the horn" (diagram 2).
+We've been taught that passing quickly back and forth around the perimeter is a good thing, to over-shift the zone.
 But in reality, this leads to player stagnation with little player movement and usually fails, or results in someone just jacking up a 3-point shot.
 We have got to get the ball into that middle area seen in diagram 1.

 Attacking the middle spaceIn the past, we have used a 1-3-1 offensive set with a player occupying the high-post area (see these set 2-3 Zone Offenses.
 But now I believe that instead of having a player constantly standing in the high-post (and clogging the middle), it's better to leave the middle space open, and then attack that space by having your post players flashing there for a pass.
 A good athletic wing player who is comfortable with the ball in the middle could flash there too.

 Teach your players to flash, not just to the free-throw line, but more inside the lane (diagram 1).
 This space appears to be open more often than the free-throw line, and is harder to cover for the perimeter defenders, while still a difficult cover for the inside defenders.
 With players flashing in and out of this space, there is less chance of a 3-second lane call.
 Here are ways of getting the ball inside: